fairmath/fherma-challenges/svd/description.md

 ## Challenge info

 1. **Challenge type:** this challenge is a White Box challenge.
-Participants are required to submit the project with their source code, including the training script.
+Participants are required to submit the project with their source code.
 You can learn more about this and other types of challenges in our [Participation guide](https://fherma.io/how_it_works).
 2. **Encryption scheme:** CKKS.
 3. **Supported libraries:** [OpenFHE](https://github.com/openfheorg/openfhe-development) — C++, Python, or Rust.
 4. **Input**: